 Access to the best cancer care

 Another theme that emerged at both meetings was that current gains in cancer therapies and care are not available to all patients.
 Future clinical progress needs to be made more accessible.
-After all, what good is a cancer research breakthrough if few patients ultimately benefit from it?
+After all, what good are cancer research breakthroughs, including those from JAX’s own NCI-designated Cancer Center, if few patients ultimately benefit from them?
 It was of particular concern at the MCGI Forum, as Maine provides a good testing ground for how to provide wider delivery of advanced care with particular emphasis on reaching rural populations.
 All Maine oncology practices now work with MCGI, providing genomic tumor testing, genomic tumor board consultation and access to national clinical trials to patients throughout the state.
 And yet, the patient population is widely scattered, may have lower incomes, and the logistics of care — transportation, cost, missed work and so on — is still a barrier for many.
 Also, few patients know about the complexities of molecularly targeted therapeutic strategies and immunotherapies, so education and engagement remain vital, yet sometimes overlooked, aspects of current cancer care.

 MCGI is serving as a test case for the larger national (and international) effort to expand access to the latest advances in cancer care.
 Their data includes patient and physician perspectives on precision oncology, incorporating both their understanding of it and how positively or negatively they view it.
 The program studies how factors such as rurality, socioeconomic status and educational background influence patient willingness to participate.
 The Forum included sessions on how to integrate patient perspectives and experiences into precision care to provide a better understanding of side effects and toxicities — including financial toxicity — and achieving the best patient outcomes through shared decision making.
 Other speakers addressed the challenges of conducting clinical trials in rural areas, finding ways to bridge the gaps, and increase the feasibility of participation for patients with logistical and financial barriers.